rdzman/test/README.md

     runopf(mpc);

-By default, the results of the simulation are pretty-printed to the screen, but the solution can also be optionally returned in a 'results' struct.
-The following example shows how simple it is, after running a DC OPF on the 118-bus system in case118.m, to access the final objective function value, the real power output of generator 6 and the power flow in branch 51.
+By default, the results of the simulation are pretty-printed to the screen, but the solution can also be optionally returned in a `results` struct.
+The following example shows how simple it is, after running a DC OPF on the 118-bus system in `case118.m`, to access the final objective function value, the real power output of generator 6 and the power flow in branch 51.